Contract Sejm

 Contract Sejm (Sejm kontraktowy) is a term commonly applied to the Sejm ("parliament") elected in the Polish parliamentary elections of 1989.
 The contract refers to an agreement reached by the Polish United Workers' Party and the Solidarność ("solidarity") movement during the Polish Round Table Agreement.
 The final agreement was signed on April 5, 1989.
 As a result, real political power was vested in a newly created bicameral legislature and in a president who would be the chief executive.
 Solidarność became a legitimate and legal political party.

 Perhaps the most important decision reached during the talks was to allow for partially free elections to be held in Poland.
 All seats to the newly created Senate of Poland were to be elected democratically, as were 161 seats (35 percent of the total) in Sejm.
 The remaining 65% of the seats were reserved for the Communist Party and its satellite parties.
 In addition, all 35 seats elected via the national electoral list were reserved for the Party's candidates provided they gained a certain quota of support.
 This was to ensure that the most notable leaders of the Party were elected.

 The outcome of the election was largely unpredictable.
 After all, Poland had not had a free and fair election since 1928, so there was little precedent to go by.
 It was clear that the Communists were unpopular, but there were no hard numbers as to how low support for them would actually fall.
 The Communist government still had control over most major media outlets and employed sports and television celebrities for candidates, as well as successful local personalities and businesspeople.
-Some members of the opposition were worried that such tactics would gain enough votes from the less educated segment of the population to give the Communists the legitimacy that they craved.
+Some members of the opposition were worried that such tactics would gain enough votes from voters who are disinterested in politics to give the Communists the legitimacy that they craved.